sourcelevel/guidelines/resources/git_workflow.md

 All story cards are prioritized based on importance vs effort to accomplish it.

+### In Development

+When the card is in this stage and due extern facts can't be moved to Ready For Review stage, add `blocked` label to the card, and leave it in this stage

 #### Ready for Review

 When moving cards to this stage, you should have a working solution and an open Pull